-Department of Biological Sciences, National University of Singapore, 14 Science Drive 4, Singapore 117543, Republic of Singapore.
-Email: email@example.com
+Current affiliation: Department of Biological Sciences, National University of Singapore, 14 Science Drive 4, Singapore 117543, Republic of Singapore

-My research focuses on the Orthoptera (grasshoppers, crickets and katydids) from Southeast Asia.
+My research focuses on the Orthoptera (grasshoppers, crickets, and katydids) from Southeast Asia.
 I have broad research interests, but my main interests currently lie in taxonomy, natural history, and behaviour and ecology.
-I hope to address knowledge gaps on Southeast Asian orthopterans in these research fields.
 Here are my current research projects.